Rutul language: Writing

-Before the Russian Revolution, the Rutuls used the Arabic script.
-In the Arabic script (Ajami), as a written source, the text of the song in the Ikhrek dialect of the Rutul language of the ashug of the 18th century Kur Rajaba is known.
-In 1913, Adolf Dirr created a Cyrillic-based alphabet for Rutul.
-The modern Rutul alphabet based on the Cyrillic alphabet was introduced in 1990.
+Before the Russian Revolution, the Rutulians used the Arabic script.
+In the Arabic script (Ajami), as a written source, the text of the song in the Ikhrek dialect of the Rutulian language of the ashug of the 18th century Kur Rajaba is known.
+In 1913, Adolf Dirr created a Cyrillic-based alphabet for Rutulian.
+The modern Rutulian alphabet based on the Cyrillic alphabet was introduced in 1990.
 Arabic was used, among other things, when writing scientific papers.
 Turkish (Azerbaijani) was also used in everyday life.
-The founders of the Rutul script and the compilers of the Rutul alphabet based on the Cyrillic alphabet are S.M.
+The founders of the Rutulian script and the compilers of the Rutulian alphabet based on the Cyrillic alphabet are S.M.
 Makhmudova, K.E.
 Jamalov, G.K.
 Ibragimov.
-In 1992 prof. Makhmudova S. M. and Jamalov K. E. published an ABC book in Rutul for grade 1 students - “Alifba: 1-classad kitab”.
+In 1992 prof. Makhmudova S. M. and Jamalov K. E. published an ABC book in Rutulian for grade 1 students - “Alifba: 1-classad kitab”.
 In this edition, in addition to the previously adopted alphabet, the digraph Дз дз was introduced.
-After that, three more school textbooks of the Rutul language were published: Мыхаӏд чӏел (grades 2 and 4), Recipes by S. M. Makhmudova and Рутул чӏел by E. Ismailova.
-In 2012-2013 a textbook on the Rutul language for universities was published: Grammar of the Rutul language, Part 1-2 by S. M. Makhmudova.
-In 2006, Dzhamalov K. E. and Semedov S. A. released a Rutul-Russian dictionary (Ihrek dialect) In this edition, the letter Ь ь was excluded from the alphabet, but Аь аь was included.
-In 2019, the Rutul-Russian dictionary by A. S. Alisultanov and T. A. Suleimanova was published.
+After that, three more school textbooks of the Rutulian language were published: Мыхаӏд чӏел (grades 2 and 4), Recipes by S. M. Makhmudova and Рутул чӏел by E. Ismailova.
+In 2012-2013 a textbook on the Rutul language for universities was published: Grammar of the Rutulian language, Part 1-2 by S. M. Makhmudova.
+In 2006, Dzhamalov K. E. and Semedov S. A. released a Rutulian-Russian dictionary (Ihrek dialect) In this edition, the letter Ь ь was excluded from the alphabet, but Аь аь was included.
+In 2019, the Rutulian-Russian dictionary by A. S. Alisultanov and T. A. Suleimanova was published.

-The Rutuls have a rich literature dating back to the 11th century with the name of Zeinab Hinavi, an Albanian poet.
-The classic of Rutul, Lezgin and Azerbaijani poetry is the eighteenth-century ashug Kur-Rajab.
-In the 20th and 21st centuries, Rutul literature was developed and developed by Jameseb Salarov, Nurakhmed Ramazanov, Magomed Ulileev, Musa Makhmudov, Ezerchi, Yusif Medzhidov, Sakit Kurbanov, Shafi Ibragimov, Veysal Cherkezov and others.
-In 2008, the first generalizing work "Rutul literature" was published, which provides information about Rutul writers, poets and ashugs.
+The Rutulians have a rich literature dating back to the 11th century with the name of Zeinab Hinavi, an Albanian poet.
+The classic of Rutulian, Lezgin and Azerbaijani poetry is the eighteenth-century ashug Kur-Rajab.
+In the 20th and 21st centuries, Rutulian literature was developed and developed by Jameseb Salarov, Nurakhmed Ramazanov, Magomed Ulileev, Musa Makhmudov, Ezerchi, Yusif Medzhidov, Sakit Kurbanov, Shafi Ibragimov, Veysal Cherkezov and others.
+In 2008, the first generalizing work "Rutulian literature" was published, which provides information about Rutulian writers, poets and ashugs.

-The writing system for the Rutuls of Azerbaijan was developed in 2013 based on the dialect of the village of Şin.
+The writing system for the Rutulians of Azerbaijan was developed in 2013 based on the dialect of the village of Şin.
 When developing this alphabet, it was proposed to write the pharyngealized vowel /[ɨˤ]/ with the letter ı;.
 The authors of the alphabet also proposed a more logically consistent system for denoting velar consonants, but it was rejected as not coinciding with the system adopted in the Azerbaijani alphabet.

-The Rutul alphabet in Azerbaijan includes the following letters:
+The Rutulian alphabet in Azerbaijan includes the following letters: